britram/taps-transports/draft-ietf-taps-transports.md

 - unicast.
 - connection setup with feature negotiation and application-to-port mapping.
 - port multiplexing.
+- Uni-or bidirectional communication.
-- message-oriented delivery.
+- message-oriented delivery supporting multiple concurrent streams.
 - fully reliable, partially reliable, or unreliable delivery.
 - ordered and unordered delivery within a stream.
-- support for multiple concurrent streams.
+- user message fragmentation and reassembly.
 - support for stream scheduling prioritization.
-- flow control.
-- congestion control.
 - user message bundling.
-- user message fragmentation and reassembly.
+- flow control using a window-based mechanism.
+- congestion control using methods similar to TCP.
 - strong error/misdelivery detection (CRC32c).
 - transport layer multihoming for resilience.
 - transport layer mobility.
+- resilience to network failure and/or handover.

 ## User Datagram Protocol (UDP)

 The User Datagram Protocol (UDP) {{RFC0768}} {{RFC2460}} is an IETF standards track transport protocol.
 It provides a unidirectional datagram protocol that preserves message boundaries.
 It provides  no error correction,congestion control, or flow control.
 It can be used to send  broadcast datagrams (IPv4) or multicast datagrams (IPv4 and IPv6), in addition to unicast and anycast datagrams.
 IETF guidance on the use of UDP is provided in {{I-D.ietf-tsvwg- rfc5405bis}}.
 UDP is widely implemented and widely used by common applications, including DNS.